EsfingeFramework/ClassMock/README.md

 // Example without parameters
 mock.method("testIt")                                        // The method name
                    .returnTypeAsVoid()                       // As is the default can be omitted .exceptions(Exception.class)              // Throws Exception
                    .annotation(Override.class);              // Annotated with Override annotation

+// Example returning the type of the entity mock.method("testIt")                                        // The method name
+                   .returnTypeAsSelfType()                   // Self.class Type of the entity .exceptions(Exception.class)              // Throws Exception
+                   .annotation(Override.class);              // Annotated with Override annotation